iliassays/ng-walletz/README.md

 ng-walletz
 ==========

-A angularJs based walletz application
+A angularJs based walletz application with WebAPI and Owin Autentication and MongoBD.